michaelkernaghan/gameofsheep/docs/white_paper.md

 ---

-A Smart Contract Game About Sheep Farming
+A Smart Contract Testing Game About Sheep Farming
 ===
+Move your sheep through a series of improved pastures!
+Pay the costs of raising sheep for the market!
+Make money from selling wool and use it to improve pasture!

 Many games employ a simple ledger mechanic to track credits and benefits that accrue to the players as they execute turns and undergo events.
 The ledger mechanic lends itself easily to the blockchain, and the cryptographic security afforded by the blockchain allows games to craft shared objects of value that players can own and trade.
 Game of Sheep is built around a decentralized ledger.
 The sheep in the game are tokenized, allowing the game to include tokenomics around NFTs.

 Game of Sheep is an homage to the board game Squatter, a game described on Wikipedia as “number 8 in 14 justifiably forgotten Milton Bradley board games.”
 As such, this project and code may only be deployed on testnets and are never allowed to make any commercial profit.
-As for HBO, 🤔
+The game and the design effort to create the game are test data.
+They are an acceptance test for smart contract dapp development on the Tezos Block chain.

-A game about sheep using Tezos, Typescript and Svelte.
+A game about sheep using Tezos, Taqueria, Typescript and Svelte.

 # Table of Contents